Introduction

 Squeeze Out

-The shareholder of an LLC can be squeezed out by a resolution of the general assembly (provided that it is expressly permitted in the articles of association of the company) or by a court verdict upon justifiable reasons.
+The shareholder of an LLC can be squeezed out by a resolution of the GA (provided that it is expressly permitted in the AoA of the company) or by a court verdict upon justifiable reasons.

 Liability for Public Debts